DagHjermann/MIME-dhj/07_Correlations_with_fat_cod.md

 * The effect of ln(fat) assumed to be linear
 * Effect of year (non-linear effect) and length (linear) also taken into account

+In the output and plot below,
+* MYEAR = measurement year
+* FAT_PERC = fat percentage in tissue
+* LNMEA = length of fish in millimeters

 ```
 ##
 ## Family: gaussian